 Take it right to the top

 Take your concern for animals to your state capitol.
-Join like-minded advocates for a animals.
-You don’t have to go it alone—HSUS staff will be there to guide you.
-“I’ve been of lobbyists,” says Carr.
-“It has been incredible.” yearly Humane Lobby Day, where you’ll talk with your legislators about laws that protect advocating myself for many, many years, and I didn’t realize that I could be part of a group of lobbyists," says Carr.
+Join like-minded advocates for a yearly Humane Lobby Day, where you'll talk with your legislators about laws that protect animals.
+You don't have to go it alone—HSUS staff will be there to guide you.
+"I've been advocating myself for many, many years, and I didn't realize that I could be part of a group of lobbyists," says Carr.
 "It has been incredible."